Meta-Router: Bridging Gold-standard and Preference-based Evaluations in Large Language Model Routing: LLM routing with gold-standard and preference-based data

-mapping any query $q\in\mathcal{Q}$ to an answer $\mathcal{M}(q)\in\mathcal{A}$.
+LLM responding process towards a human query can be mathematically represented as a (random) function $ \mathcal{M}: \mathcal{Q}\mapsto \mathcal{A} $ mapping any query $q\in\mathcal{Q}$ to an answer $\mathcal{M}(q)\in\mathcal{A}$.
 Here, $\mathcal{Q}$ and $\mathcal{A}$ are the text spaces of queries and answers, respectively.
 For simplicity, in this work, we consider pairwise LLM routing between two models, namely $\mathcal{M}_{p}$ and $\mathcal{M}_a$, where $\mathcal{M}_{p}$ denotes a premium model with generally higher response quality (\emph{e.g.}, GPT-5 \citep{openai2025gpt5}), and $\mathcal{M}_a$ represents its cost-effective alternative with lower inference cost but potentially lower response quality for certain queries (\emph{e.g.}, GPT-4o mini \citep{openai2024gpt4o}).
 Given a query $q$, the router learns a policy $\pi(q) \in \{M_p, M_a\}$ that maximizes expected utility function involving inference cost and response quality.